Dey Mansion: Dey Mansion through the years

 On January 10, 1930, the Passaic County Parks Commission acquired the land, and on October 8, 1934, it was opened for visitors.
 Among the guests invited to its opening was President Franklin D. Roosevelt, and although he was unable to attend he wrote a letter in which he said, "You have made a real contribution to the history of the nation"(See picture of letter).
 In 1970 the Dey Mansion was entered into the New Jersey Register of Historic Places as well as the National Register of Historic Places.
 As of 1987 the Dey Mansion has been open to the public as a museum, and it is owned and operated by the County of Passaic Department of Cultural & Historic Affairs.
 It serves as a meeting place and reenactment center for many historic groups such as the Hester Schuyler-Colfax Chapter, Daughters of the American Revolution.
 On February 22, 2016, the newly restored Dey Mansion was rededicated by Passaic County.
-The Dey Mansion is currently open year-round, with guided public tours Wednesday through Sunday.
-Events and lectures are also scheduled throughout the year and publicized on Facebook.
-For more information and schedule of tours and events, please visit Dey Mansion on The County of Passaic website or Facebook page.